 Visitors to EFBC/FCC are interested in cat species, habits, their plight in the wild today, personal quirks of individual cats, and more.
 The visitors often remark on how clean the grounds are, how happy the cats look, and how it doesn't smell as bad as they expected.
 What they don't know is that the same people answering their questions also assist in caring for the cats, and that they can work here too - no experience is necessary!
 We will train you in everything you need to know.

 EFBC's docent zoo keeper program will train you in all areas of husbandry, nutrition and feeding, behavioral observation, and enrichment care of our felines, as well as visitor interaction including providing educational tours.
 As your experience and knowledge progresses, additional training in juvenile and neonate care is provided, as well as opportunities to work with our veterinarians.
 Each docent progresses at their own rate which can depend on how much time you spend here, prior experience, level of confidence, and your personal goals.
 All areas of your training will be under the guidance of our trained staff and other docents who have completed various levels of our training program.

-Your first day, just show up a few minutes before 8 am (any day except Wednesday) and park in the employee lot.
-Wait for another staff member and tell them it's your first day; do not enter the center unattended.
+Your first day, please arrive at 10 am (any day except Wednesday) and go to the gift shop.
+Let the gift shop employee know you would like to volunteer for the day.
 Bring food and drinks for the day, a refrigerator and microwave are available.
 No skimpy attire - wear long pants and closed-toe shoes.
 It's a busy day, but well worth the effort and it's an adventure you will never forget!
-If this sounds like your idea of fun, call (661) 256-3793 or come visit us at EFBC/FCC!
+If this sounds like your idea of fun, call (661) 256-3793 or come visit us at EFBC/FCC